-Sensing and Internet of Things (IOT) has multiple diversified customer accounts from Transportation, Aerospace, Medical, Industrial Verticals.
-This business was focused on market demand and new segment identification during 2019.
-The Electronic Sensing portfolio which includes board mount Pressure Sensors, Airflow Sensors, Hall ICs, Temperature Sensors etc. helped the business to win in Medical, EVs segment.
+• The Advanced Sensing Technologies (AST) business has multiple diversified customer accounts from transportation, aerospace, healthcare, and industrial verticals.
+This business was focused on demand generation and new segment identification during FY2020-21.
+Our product portfolio, which includes pressure switches, airflow sensors, humidity and temperature sensors, oxy pulse sensors, etc., helped the business win in healthcare and other industrial verticals.

-Sales team put extra efforts within Railways and Stationary Power segment to generate long team sustainable business for our Packaged Sensors covering Pressure and other critical parameters.
-Your Company plans to focus on consolidation of small business accounts to Masters distributors and continue to focus on demand generation during this year.
-Allowing Company's direct sales team to focus on key account management with a wider portfolio.
-There is an exciting range of global and locally - developed products that are being introduced in the Indian market.
-Localisation of Child parts for our transportation accounts for few products like Stalk controls, pressure switches is planned to roll out from Pune for leveraging local manufacturing, better control on supply chain and quality and increased customer satisfaction.
+The sales team put in extra efforts within the healthcare vertical to drive urgent ventilator demand and supported the Government's "Make in India" initiative for local manufacturers by delivering critical components used in ventilators during the year.
+Your Company consolidated businesses accounts to master distributors allowing your Company's direct sales team to focus on key account management with a wider portfolio.
+There is an exciting range of global and locally-developed products that are being introduced in India.
+Some of the sub part like stalk controls and pressure switches for our transportation accounts were localized.
+These products were rolled out from Pune for leveraging local manufacturing, better control on supply chain and quality and increased customer satisfaction.

+Global Services

-- Global Services is fostering innovation and engineering the future industries across verticals in Process and Buildings automation by transforming the solutions and services aligned to Enterprise Connected Vision.
-It provides project engineering services, product customisation, and software development, driving productivity and cost competitiveness to several global Honeywell entities.
-This includes complete project management, systems design, engineering, sourcing, manufacturing, and testing undertaken at your Company's Pune facility. - Your Company assures "First-Time-Right" quality, built on matured processes and a strong continuous improvement culture.
-It leverages its Lean thinking, DevOps and automation to assure quality, and responsive customer-centric strategy to enhance customer experience. - This business continues to deliver good results consistently over the years.
-It has increased its footprint globally through new portfolios, offerings and geographic expansion supporting Honeywell's global growth agenda.
-Global Services is making investments in talent development and retention strategies in the consultancy space for accelerated growth through newer verticals, Software and IIoT. - Global Manufacturing business focuses on delivering high quality products and project solutions right and fast to India and global market.
-Your Company continues to invest in new product introductions, acquiring new customers and adding capacity trough automation and digitization to support growth.
-Your Company continues to leverage localisation and other sourcing strategies to improve overall speed of delivery to customer and cost competitiveness.
-Your Company is focused on delivering quality product to customers through sustained efforts in area of build in quality and continuous improvement.
-The Company has recently setup line for face mask production at its Fulgaon factory in view of Covid-19 pandemic.
+Global Services is fostering innovation and engineering future industries across verticals in Process and Buildings automation by transforming solutions and services aligned to Enterprise Connected Vision.
+Global Services provides project engineering services, product customisation, and software development, driving productivity and cost competitiveness to several global Honeywell entities.
+This includes complete project management, systems design, application configuration, sourcing, manufacturing, and testing undertaken at your Company's Pune facility using virtual technologies.

+Your Company assures "First-Time-Right" quality, built on matured processes and a strong continuous improvement culture.
+It leverages its Lean thinking, DevOps and automation to assure quality, and responsive customer-centric strategy to enhance customer experience.

+This business continues to deliver good results consistently over the years.
+It has increased its footprint globally through new portfolios, offerings and geographic expansion, supporting Honeywell's global growth agenda.
+Global Services is making investments in talent development and retention strategies in the consultancy space for accelerated growth through newer verticals, software, Cloud and IIoT.

+Global Manufacturing

+Global Manufacturing focuses on delivering high quality products and project solutions right and fast to India and the global market.
+Global Manufacturing continues to deliver good results year on year.
+Your Company is focused on delivering quality products to customers through Built-In Quality and Continuous Improvement under the Honeywell Operating System (HOS) framework.
+Your Company continues to drive efforts to leverage local supply base to be cost competitive and for faster delivery to market.

-Global manufacturing continues to deliver good results year on year.
-Global Manufacturing Project business had a good growth year while the product business showed sustain growth.
-Your Company maintains high standards in area of HSE - Health, Safety and Environment compliance.
+Your Company maintains high standards in the area of Health, Safety and Environment (HSE), and implemented all mandated COVID-specific guidelines to continue manufacturing operations.

+Your Company continues to leverage local talent, talent development and retention strategy for sustainable business growth.